linode/docs/docs/tools-reference/custom-kernels-distros/run-a-distributionsupplied-kernel-with-pvgrub.md

         yum install kernel

 9. Open `/boot/grub/menu.lst` and make sure the value of `default` points to the new kernel.
-For example, in this case, `default` has been changed to `1` to point to the second entry in the list, which is our newly installed kernel:
+In this example, `default` has been changed to `1` to point to the second entry in the list, which is the newly installed kernel:

       {:.file }
       /boot/grub/menu.lst